Outline of Departments

 They can also learn the academic subjects such as English, Which aims to bring up the engineers who are able to contribute to the international world.

 In the Department of Mechanical Engineering, we study the physical phenomena to understand how to design and manufacture the mechanical systems.
 The practices of drawing and machining are also included as the important subjects in the curriculum.
 Further, environmental problems are caused in all aspects of industrial activities.

 Through this educational course, the students are expected to become the creative engineers who take part in all kinds of industries concerning with high speed transportation systems, electric power sources, space and ocean explorations, health and human services and so on.

 The graduates from this department participate actively in many fields such as automobile, space exploration, electric power, chemical plant, computer and robotics.
 All who are interested in the mechanical engineering are welcome, no matter they are men or women.

 Electrical and Computer Engineering

-Electrical and computer engineerings take a central part in the present information-oriented societies which have been remarkably developed.
+Electrical and computer engineering take a central part in the present information-oriented societies which have been remarkably developed.
 The electrical and computer engineers are needed and take an active part in every field on the industrial world.

-In this department, the students learn the bases concerning with the generaition, transmission and utilization technology of power that is necessary in human life, the automatic control technology such as industrial robots, the information and communication technology used for cellular phones and televisins etc., the hardware and software technology for computer and the electric circuit technology applied to various electronic products.
+In this department, the students learn the bases concerning with the generation, transmission and utilization technology of power that is necessary in human life, the automatic control technology such as industrial robots, the information and communication technology used for cellular phones and televisions etc., the hardware and software technology for computer and the electric circuit technology applied to various electronic products.
 We get ready for many experiments to make sure the understanding of the theory taught in classroom.
 We have 74 themes in these experiments for four years from the second grade to the fifth grade.
 Taking many experiments is useful for increasing the practical power of technology and is assessed highly in technical field.